 The best drinks in Berlin in a 60s vibe

 First of all, Konrad Tönz is a time travel experience with a big plus: they have the best bartender in the city.
-This list is called Eat Berlin but we can’t have only food, we need to add alcohol.
+This list is Eat Berlin, but we can’t have only food; we need to add alcohol.
 And not only beer.

 And the menu is divided by what is the primary alcohol of your choice and what they have goes from the basic gin&tonic all the way to an incredible Blood & Sand cocktail.

-It is just a few steps away from Görlitzer Park on Falkenstrasse and once you pass the metal door be prepared to get yourself emerged into a 60s/70s madness.
-From original and amazing wallpapers to kitsch decorations that include a furry poodle table lamp and many different record players, this place is a must go!
+It is just a few steps away from Görlitzer Park on Falkenstrasse, and once you pass the metal door, be prepared to get yourself emerged into the 60s/70s madness.
+This place is a must-go, from original and amazing wallpapers to kitsch decorations, including a furry poodle table lamp and many record players!

 And please pay attention to the bathroom over there: it is the cutest flower wallpaper I’ve ever seen.
 Especially the one in the boy’s room, ok?